Buying Real Estate in South Australia

-Additionally websites such as realestate.com.au, domain.com.au and ljhooker.com.au and local and state newspapers are an important resource to use when searching for properties.
+Additionally websites such as realestate.com.au, domain.com.au and ljhooker.com.au are an important resource to use when searching for properties.
 You can also set up property alerts so you are advised via email when a new property that matches your criteria comes on the market.

 The importance of inspections

 Conducting a thorough property inspection is essential before you move forward with the SA home buying process.
-Download our handy open for inspection checklist - it will show you what to look for and if you use a different one for each property you inspect, it’s a good way to keep track of them.
+Download our handy apartment open for inspection guide here and our house inspection guide here - it will show you what to look for and if you use a different one for each property you inspect, it’s a good way to keep track of them.
 Additionally getting a building and pest inspection is highly recommended so as to ensure you are not buying a property with serious issues.

 When buying SA property, the vendor should also provide you with a buyers' information notice, which outlines any structural issues, as well as problems with infestations or asbestos.